Apply for Honors Course Funding

 • For an Honors Only seminar: Short-term replacement lecturer salary (33.3% lecturer)

 Replacement lecturer funds can enable departments to “free up” a faculty member to teach a low-enrollment Honors Only seminar and hire a lecturer to teach elsewhere in the curriculum.
-For large courses that will have an Honors discussion(s) or lab(s) led by the instructor of the main lecture, departments can receive a supplies & expense allocation for use by that instructor.
+For large courses that will have an Honors discussion(s) or lab(s) led by the instructor of the main lecture, departments can elect to receive either a supplies & expense allocation for use by that instructor or *bonus pay for the participating faculty member.

 If you or your department have other ideas for how you would wish to use available funding or if you have questions about possibilities, do not hesitate to reach out to the Honors Program Director.